KubaO/docker/novnc-ipmi/README.md

 ## Quickstart

-    $ docker run --rm -it -p 8080:8080 kubao/novnc-ipmi --listen 8080 --vnc host:5600
+    $ docker run --rm -it -p 8080:8080 kubao/novnc-ipmi --listen 8080 --vnc host:5900

 Open a browser and navigate to `http://<CONTAINER_ADDRESS>:8080/vnc.html`.
-The host you are connecting to is *not* the VNC host, but the websocket host.
-By default, this won't be useful to connect to non-websocket VNC host: the websockify running in the container only allows connections to localhost by default.
+The host you are connecting to via noVNC is *not* the VNC host, but the websocket host.
+By default, this won't be useful to connect to a non-websocket VNC host: the websockify running in the container only allows connections to localhost by default.
 See the following section for how to set VNC hosts to connect to.